-In December 2017 new corporate tax legislation was enacted in the United States which reduced the federal corporate tax rate from 35% to 21% effective January 1, 2018.
+In December 2017, new corporate tax legislation was enacted in the United States which reduced the federal corporate tax rate from 35% to 21% effective January 1, 2018.
 There was also a one-time transition tax introduced on undistributed accumulated earnings in foreign owned subsidiaries.
-These changes resulted in an estimated income tax expense of \$5,835, comprised of \$1,827 for the re-measurement of deferred tax assets and liabilities and \$4,008 for transition tax related to certain of the Company's subsidiaries.
-The estimated impact of the change in U.S. tax legislation may require further adjustment as additional information and interpretations from the U.S. Department of the Treasury becomes available.
+For the year-ended January 31, 2018, these changes resulted in an estimated income tax expense of \$5,835, comprised of \$1,827 for the re-measurement of deferred tax assets and liabilities and \$4,008 for transition tax related to certain of the Company's subsidiaries.